-In order to explain our strategy for resolving definite NPs we will apply it to the example above.
-The left context of the NP the 26-year old Croatian is scanned from right to left.
-The proper name Boris Becker is selected before the correct antecedent Ivanisevic.
+Tableau 1.
+Number of facts (types) found for the different tables for off-line answer extraction right to left.
+The named entity Boris Becker is selected before the correct antecedent Ivanisevic.
 The fact that Boris Becker is not found in an IS-A relation with Croatian puts it aside as an unsuitable candidate.
 Then Ivanisevic is selected and this candidate is found to be in an IS-A relation with Croatian, so Ivanisevic is taken as the antecedent of Croatian.
-And the fact Ivanisevic, 26-year old is added to the relevant QATAR table.
+And the fact Ivanisevic, 26-year old is added to the Age table.